TheNoviceProspect/StationeersServerUI/readme.md

 ## Requirements

-- Windows OS (tested on Windows; Linux support coming soon).
+- Windows OS (tested on Windows; Linux support experimental).
 - Administrative privileges on the server machine.
+  - (Root/sudo access required to install steamcmd pre-requirements on linux)
 - An empty folder of your choice to install the server control software.

 ## Installation